By Vincent de Saint-Exupery

 Ever spent your afternoon daydreaming about having a startup?
-Visions of being free from the chains of your soul-destroying 9 to 5 (or 9 to 8, at least, for most Hong Kongers) probably come to mind – arriving at work on a scooter or bike ready to engage in brainstorming sessions with your team in a cool and funky workspace; spending your break with a drink in hand while relaxing on a bean bag or playing a game of foosball.
+You have visions of being free from the chains of your soul-destroying 9 to 5 (or 9 to 8 if not more for most Hong Kongers!) probably come to mind; arriving at work on a scooter or bike ready to engage in brainstorming sessions with your team in a cool and funky workspace.
+Then later you imagine spending your break with a drink in hand while relaxing on a bean bag or playing a game of foosball.

 Okay, so not every startup is like that, but you must admit, a lot of people have their version of this “sexy” idea of what it would be like if they had their own company.

 Meanwhile, it is very easy to forget the “unsexy” – the essential and unavoidable administrative side of setting up and maintaining a company in Hong Kong.
 While it might be tempting to ignore this step, as it always goes, the better prepared you are now, the fewer problems you’ll have later.

 Too often, potential customers have shown concern about saving a few hundred dollars here and there.
 Don’t get me wrong, it is admirable to be prudent, but if you have barely any cash to set up, how are you going to start running the company, let alone maintain it?